9 Unmissable Bucket List Activities to do in Yasawa Islands Fiji

 2. Swim with Manta Rays

-Manta ray snorkel tours are a definite bucket list activity in Fiji.
+Manta ray snorkel tours are a definite bucket list activity when choosing things to do in Yasawa Islands Fiji.
 The Yasawa Islands are home to some of the world’s most exquisite manta rays, and swimming with them in their natural habitat is a fantastic experience.

 You will find them all over the Yasawa Islands, but if you want to increase your chance of seeing them, I would check out Manta-Ray Passage.
 This is between Navititi Island and Drawaqa Island.
 There are also some great tours going out of Barefoot Manta Island.